thieu1995/mealpy/docs/source/pages/general/guide_to_use_model.rst

    $ pip install git+https://github.com/thieu1995/mealpy

 I accidentally deleted version 2.1.1 on Pypi since it's not synced with version 2.1.1 on Github Release.
-But I've already put the new version 2.1.2 on PyPI.
 If you still want to use version 2.1.1.
 Please use this command:

 ::